Here’s the answer to one of the most common questions I get asked: “Do I need to have a job before I get a working holiday visa?”

-Do I need to have a job already lined up in my destination country before I get my Working Holiday Visa?
+Do I need to have a job before I get a Working Holiday Visa?

 The answer is: NO.

-When you apply for a Working Holiday Visa you don’t have to already have a job offer.
+When you apply for a Working Holiday Visa you don’t have to already have a job offer already lined up in your destination country.
 You can start looking for work after you arrive in New Zealand or Australia or whichever country you are traveling to.
 If you do have a job that’s great, but you will still be let into the country on your visa without one.

 Or, you can travel around for a bit and not start looking for work until you have been there for a few weeks or months.

 Or, if you get there and decide you have enough savings and you just want to travel for a few months and not even work at all – that’s fine too.